sail-sg/SkyLadder/README.md

 ## Key Changes
 The following content describes the key changes we made to the original TinyLlama project.
 It is helpful if you would like to adopt our changes to other pretraining libraries.
-In fact, we also applied our changes to our fork of the lingua project.
+There are mainly two parts that are changed:
+1. Data loading: Along with the original token ids, the dataset iterator would also output the fragment lengths and the number of fragments.
+2. Attention calculation in model: The model would use the fragment lengths to calculate the attention mask, using the `flash_attn_varlen_func` function.

 #### Calculating fragment lengths
 We use the following snippets to calculate the fragment lengths in the [`lit_gpt/packed_dataset.py`](lit_gpt/packed_dataset.py) file.